SaMubarakk/Carbon-Player/README.md

 *No installation required.
 Portable Windows App.*

+## 🛡️ Installation Note (Windows SmartScreen)

+When you launch `CarbonPlayer.exe` for the first time, you might see a blue window saying **"Windows protected your PC"**.

+This happens because I am an independent developer and I have not paid for a Microsoft Digital Code Signing Certificate (which costs hundreds of dollars a year).

+**To run the app:**
+1. Click **"More Info"**.
+2. Click **"Run Anyway"**.

+*The application is 100% open source and safe.
+You can review the code in this repository yourself.*

 ## 🛠️ Requirements & Setup

 To ensure video plays correctly, you must have the appropriate codecs installed: